lunakurame/squirrel-tale/doc/nuthead.md

 Otherwise, tries to find the first occurence of label `PARAM1` in the script.
 If found, jumps to that line, if not, throws a warning.
 `PARAM1` might be a variable name.
+- `map PARAM1 PARAM2`
+If `PARAM1` is not defined, throws a warning.
+Otherwise, loads map named `PARAM`, variant `PARAM2`.
+Always jumps to the next instruction.
+`PARAM1` and `PARAM2` might be variable names.
 - `nop PARAM1`
 If `PARAM1` is not defined or is not numeric, jumps to the next instruction.
 Otherwise, waits for `PARAM1` milliseconds, then jumps to the next instruction.